AGIPrime/Theraxus/README.md

 -   **Hugging Face** for models
 -   **hnswlib** for efficient document retrieval. 📚
 -   **Sentence-Transformers** for meaningful sentence embeddings. 💡

 * * * * *

+* * * * *

+⚠️ **Disclaimer** ⚠️

+Hey there!
+Just a quick heads-up: This **minimal version** of **Theraxus AI** was developed by me alone, so I've removed a lot of the more intricate code to avoid any clashes with other systems.
+What you'll find here is the **core structure** and all the main features, but simplified to ensure it's easy to understand and integrate.
+I assume you know what you're doing and have all understanding of modification and implementation.

+Think of this as a **foundation**---a light version that still captures the essence of what Theraxus is all about, but without the bells and whistles that might complicate things.
+It's great to get you started, and you can always build upon it to make it your own!

+Please remember to provide **credit** when using this version, in line with the **Apache License 2.0**.
+Thanks for understanding and enjoy exploring Theraxus.

+* * * * *